-The Bandwidth module gives control over how much bandwidth the clients of a Dante SOCKS serve can consume.
+The Bandwidth module gives control over how much bandwidth the clients of the Dante SOCKS server can consume.

 The module can be used to limit bandwidth to non-work related web/FTP sites, or to prevent FTP-related traffic from impacting too much on interactive telnet/ssh traffic.